The need for INCLUSION.md

 Emerging research has documented disability representation patterns in LLM outputs including ableist framing, tokenization, inspiration narratives, underrepresentation, deficit-based language, intersectional erasure, and neurotypical communication assumptions.235

-Now, we'll be fair and acknowledge that modern flagship models like Claude and ChatGPT have invested tons of time and money into releasing bigger, better models with less biases, less hallucinations, less silly bugs, etc. And I'm not asserting that perfection is required here.
+Now, we'll be fair and acknowledge that modern flagship models like Claude and ChatGPT have invested tons of time and money into releasing bigger, better models with less biases, less hallucinations, less silly bugs, etc. And I'm not asserting that perfection is required here for there to be value.

-But we should call it what it is: AI is a black box with unprecedented intelligence about ONLY what it's been taught by the powers-that-be in tech.
-And this is worth calling out as we let it design our digital worlds.
+But we should call it what it is: AI is a black box with unprecedented intelligence about ONLY what it's been taught by the powers-that-be in tech based on biased datasets.
+And this is worth calling out as we let it design more and more of our tech experiences.

 Accessibility compliance !== inclusion